General Education Strands

 Strand General Education Course Offerings Fall 2021:

 A strand is a series of classes that are part of our theme-driven curricula at The Citadel.
 The curricula for each strand is engineered so that each course works in concert with its counterparts in order to achieve stated learning objectives.
 Each strand consists of five general education courses, one leadership course, and a capstone.
 All seven courses must successfully be completed in order to satisfy the requirements of the chosen strand.

-The goal of General Education courses are to develop our students’ skills and dispositions in six essential areas: quantitative literacy, written communication, critical thinking, inquiry and analysis, intercultural knowledge and competence, and ethical reasoning and action.
+The goal of General Education courses is to develop our students’ skills and dispositions in six essential areas: quantitative literacy, written communication, critical thinking, inquiry and analysis, intercultural knowledge and competence, and ethical reasoning and action.
 Strands allow students to achieve general education goals within a specific academic discipline while emphasizing interdisciplinary perspectives.
 Strands provide students the opportunity to successfully complete their general education goals, in a way that is conducive to their personal interests.